 How to Get to Paros

 Paros does have a small airport which you can fly into from Athens (or other Greek islands) in under an hour.
 Or if you’re planning on visiting multiple islands you can ferry between other Cycladic Islands to Paros.
-I used Ferries in Greece to book multiple ferry tickets at once hopping from Athens to Tinos to Paros.
+I recommend using Ferryscanner or Bookaway to search for the best transportation options.

 If you’re heading to Paros straight from Athens, the ferry will take about 3+ hours.
 You can depart from the Rafina port (easiest if you’re arriving from the airport) or from the Piraeus port (easiest if you’re coming from the city).

 If you do plan to start your adventures by flying into Athens and taking the ferry to Paros from Rafina you can opt for a taxi – the cost shouldn’t be more than €35 or you can take the bus, the cheaper option.
 If you take the bus before exiting the airport there will be a screen showing bus times.
 Simply walk out the doors 2 or 3 at arrivals and cross the streets heading towards the Sofitel Hotel.
 The bus to the port takes 40-minutes and costs €3 – this must be paid in cash.